Fujifilm X-T2 vs Olympus E-M5 III

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the E-M5 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Olympus E-M5 III Manual.
+Further information on the features and operation of the X-T2 and E-M5 III can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Is the Fujifilm X-T2 better than the Olympus E-M5 III or vice versa?
 The listing below highlights the relative strengths of the two models.